makeabilitylab/physcomp/arduino/buttons.md

 ### Four-legged tactile buttons

-The four-leg push button is one of the most common button types for circuit breadboarding; however, it's also a bit funky.
+The four-leg push button is one of the most common button types for breadboarding circuits; however, it's also a bit funky.
 You might be wondering: why **four legs** instead of two?
 How does this button work?

 ![Examples of four-legged buttons from Sparkfun and Adafruit](assets/images/FourLeggedButtonExamplesFromSparkfunAndAdafruit.png)
 <!-- TODO: in future, make this into a table with links for improved accessibility -->

 We created the following animation to help explain how to use a four-legged button and how the four legs work.
-It's a bit non-intuitive at first but you'll figure it out with experience.
+It's a bit non-intuitive at first.
+The best way to learn how to use it is to try it (and hopefully the animation will help).

 ![Animation showing how two sides of the button are disconnected until the button is pressed, creating a connection](assets/movies/FourLeggedTactileButtons_Animation.gif)